li-2020-jl/Jialu-Li_Portfolio/dataviz3.md

 ##### Feedback Received:
 * Classmate 1:

-⋅⋅⋅This is one is pretty straightforward.
+  This is one is pretty straightforward.
 I can get the info/estimation of how many states are going to ease the restriction quickly.
 One concern is the accessibility issue that the contrast between the yellow and gray might not strong enough for some people with disability.

 #### Redesign 3:
 This is to tell a more convincing story of how many states will take the action of easing their restrictions by using side-by-side comparison.